Leeft/Star-Citizen-WebGL-Map/README.md

 * Highlighting big events on the map
 * Revealing new jump points as they've been explored and published widely
 * ...

-Known issues:

-* Chrome doesn't like loading from a file:// URL, so Firefox is currently recommended for executing it locally from the filesystem (without a webserver).

 I will probably *not* implement anything like the planets view in the video, the amount of work involved with that would be tremendous.
 And leaving it out here